 Previous Clarence House Chase Winners

-Indeed the most successful horse in Clarence House Chase history is Un de Sceaux with three wins in 2016, 2017 and 2018.
+Indeed Un de Sceaux is still considered to be the most successful horse in Clarence House Chase history with three wins in 2016, 2017 and 2018.
 The leading jockey is the great Ruby Walsh with a total of four wins whilst running Master Minded in 2009, Twist Magic in 2010, and Un de Sceaux in 2016 and 2017.
 The leading trainer is Paul Nicholls with a total of five wins including Call Equiname in 1999, Master Minded in 2009 and 2011, Twist Magic in 2010 and Dodging Bullets in 2015.

 Matchbook Clarence House Chase History